2559612/Start-Sky-Watching/readme.md

 ## index.html

-The `index.html` file includes a basic template with a link to the `css/styles.css` file and a script tag after the main content which links to the `js/scripts.js` file.
+The `index.html` file includes the home page for the website with a link to the `css/styles.css` file and a script tag after the main content which links to the `js/scripts.js` file.

 ## css/styles.css

-The `css/styles.css` file contains a basic starting template for a responsive page.
+The `css/styles.css` file contains the styles for the two pages of the website.

 ## js/scripts.js

-The `js/scripts.js` file contains a simple console.log statement to confirm that it is being executed.
+The `js/scripts.js` file contains javascript code to enable user interaction, user navigation, and other transitions.

-## references and image credits (All images are copyright-free unless otherwise mentioned)
+## references and image credits (Copyright-free images are credited.
+Copyright images have their owners mentioned and have been used here under the doctrine of 'fair use')

 The home/index page
 1. background picture: Photo credit: Philippe Donn (source: pexels.com)